 Magdalena Ciemierkiewicz

-Tondos, series of 6 paintings on wood, 40, 60,100 cm in diameter (oil, egg tempera)
+Tondos, series of 6 paintings on wood, 40, 60,100 cm in diameter (oil, egg tempera), works on paper and canvas

 2016